-For decades, our award-winning attorneys have been the voice of injury victims in Springfield, Adams, Cedar Hill, Coopertown, Cross Plains, Greenbrier, Millersville, Orlinda, Port Royal, Ridgetop, Whitehouse and all of Robertson County.
-We handle virtually every conceivable type of injury case including medical malpractice cases, bicycle accidents, dram shop cases, boating accidents, food poisoning cases, cases involving defective products, farm equipment accidents, construction accidents, towing accidents, jet ski accidents, birth injury cases, drowning and near drowning accidents, dog bite cases, golf cart accidents, carbon-monoxide poisoning cases and cases involving serious burns, spinal cord injuries (paraplegia and quadriplegia), traumatic brain injuries, eye injuries and more.
+With more than 100 years of combined experience, our award-winning attorneys are proud to be the voice of injury victims in Springfield, Adams, Cedar Hill, Coopertown, Cross Plains, Greenbrier, Millersville, Orlinda, Port Royal, Ridgetop, Whitehouse and all of Robertson County.
+We handle virtually every conceivable type of injury case including medical malpractice cases, bicycle accidents, dram shop cases, boating accidents, food poisoning cases, cases involving defective products, farm equipment accidents, construction accidents, towing accidents, jet ski accidents, birth injury cases, drowning and near drowning accidents, dog bite cases, golf cart accidents, carbon-monoxide poisoning cases and cases involving serious burns, spinal cord injuries (paraplegia and quadriplegia), traumatic brain injuries, eye injuries, uninsured/underinsured motorist claims and more.

 Car Accident Cases in Robertson County

 We also handle a tremendous number of automobile accidents, motorcycle wrecks, tractor-trailer crashes, bus accidents and motor vehicle accidents involving bicycles and pedestrians, and Robertson County has its fair share of motor vehicle accidents.

 For the 2015 to 2019 reporting period, the county ranked 26th out of the state's 95 counties for overall crash rate.
 The county ranked 48th for fatal crash events and 23rd for injury only crash events.
 The alcohol-impaired injury crash rate was 25th, and the alcohol impaired fatality crash rate was 17th.
 The county was 64th in motorcycle crashes during this time frame.
 The speeding crash rate was 29th.